kb-dk/rights-access-metadata/README.md

 # Encoding rights management data: A preliminary test

-This if for finding a way to encode rights management data in a bibliographic record, enabling scripts to automatic checks for accessibility.
+This is for finding a way to encode rights management data in a bibliographic record, enabling scripts to automatic checks for accessibility.

+The note gives examples how to encode the data exported from Cumulus in a way that enables preservation and discovery systems to deduce what they can or cannot do when it comes to presentation and licensing.

 The metadata I play with is for [a portrait made by Clara Petersen](./clara-petersen.xml)

 ![Descision tree](decision-tree.svg)

-# Restriction and Use
+## Restriction and Use

 I have three steps in the decision if a resource should be published with or without special conditions.